8_The Scene Graph

 The Scene

-class will enforce a no-parent rule so it will always be the root node of the scene graph.
+class will enforce a no-parent rule to ensure that it will always be the root node of the scene graph.

 The Camera